What We Do

 Planning Your Marriage?

-Several of our churches, chapels and meeting houses are available for religious marriage services.
+Several of our churches, chapels are available for religious marriage services.
 Please contact details of which sites are avaiable and what sort of cereminoies apply at each one.
 Though we cannot by law offer civil ceremonies in placesof worship owned by HCT informal celebration events are possible following the legal formalities at a Register Office.
 If you would like to hire one of buildings for such an event please contact us.

 Follow Us !